-One of the most important and useful features in the v.
-2018 Rendering module is the Light Compositing: with it you can edit light intensity even after the render process.
+One of the most important and useful features available in the rendering module is Light Compositing: you can edit light intensity of a rendering even after processing.

-In the past, in fact, if you made the wrong choices with lights, you had to restart the rendering process again, wasting a lot of time.
+In the past, if you made the wrong choices with lights, you had to restart the rendering process from the beginning, which takes significant time.

 Here are some examples of the light compositing module.
 In the first image you can see the result of the rendering process.
-You can one the light compositing mask selecting the command EXR light settings, available in the Effects section of the Ribbon.
+You can open the light compositing mask when the rendering is open by selecting the command EXR light settings, available in the Effects section of the Ribbon.

 In the next image you can see the result achieved decreasing Sun light intensity, and increasing the lamp light (chandelier) in the center of the ceiling: